orlykanyinda2/email-scanner-/README.md

 fpdf library
 Usage

-Run the script by executing python email_scraper.py in the command line.
+Clone the repository
+Open a terminal and navigate to the directory containing the script Run the command python email_scraper.py
-Enter the URL of the website you want to scrape for email addresses.
+Enter the website URL when prompted
-The script will display a list of email addresses found on the website and will also save the results in a PDF report.
+The script will display the list of email addresses found on the website and also save a PDF report of the email addresses found on the website
-Features
+Additional Features

-Scrape email addresses from a website
-Save results in a PDF report
-Supports different file formats for storing the report (e.g. CSV, JSON, etc.)
-An option to choose the level of depth of the scan (e.g. scan only the starting page, scan one level of links, scan all linked pages, etc.).
-Limitations
+The script also allows you to save the report in different formats like CSV, JSON The script also allows you to choose the level of depth of the scan.
+Note

-The script only scrapes email addresses that are present in the HTML source code of the website and not in the JavaScript or any other dynamic content.
+The script is designed to only extract email addresses from the website and does not perform any XSS or SQL injection scans.
-The script also doesn't support scanning of multiple pages of a website.
-The script doesn't support XSS and SQL injection scans.
-Please keep in mind that this script should be used for ethical and legal purposes only.
-Scraping websites without their permission is illegal in some jurisdictions and may violate their terms of service.

-## Note
-- Use this script responsibly, and only on websites that you have permission to scan.
-- It is important to install the required libraries before running the script, by running `pip install -r requirements.txt`
+Support

+If you have any issues or questions about this script, please open an issue on the repository or contact me via email.